matt-suncy/symbols-from-video/README.md

 Transition flags and other details about the videos concerning training can be found in "videos/frames/transition_flag.txt".

+Refer to "scripts/evaluation/best_models.txt" for relevant model information for running evaluations.

 ## Requirements

 Create a new Python 3.8.5 virtual environment and download from "requirements.txt".